bobye/iMeshDeform/README.md

-iMeshDeform
+iMeshDeform:
 ===========
-Variational Subspace For Deformable Surfaces and Solids (submitted)

-Contributors: Jianbo Ye and Zhixin Yan
+Linear Variational Subspace For Deformable Surfaces and Solids (Contributors: Jianbo Ye and Zhixin Yan)

+Our working paper:

+Jianbo Ye, Zhixin Yan, and James Z. Wang, "On the Approximation Theory of Linear Variational Subspace Design"

 Prerequisites: